 And, if checked quarterly:

-The investment return you could have got if invested in Lockheed in 2010 would be 661%.
+The investment return you could have gotten if invested in Lockheed in 2010 would be 661%.
 On the contrary, with Boeing, you would have had 219%.
-This result can be easily verified knowing the historical stock price and by using our famous return of your investment calculator.
+This result can be easily verified by knowing the historical stock price and by using our famous return of your investment calculator.

 Finally, as one of the most successful investors said, ''price is what you pay, value is what you get''.
 How to know if we are paying a fair price?
-For such an important endeavor, besides of this interest coverage ratio calculator, we propose you to check the following valuation methods: discounted cash flow and ebitda multiple.
+For such an important endeavor, besides this interest coverage ratio calculator, we propose you check the following valuation methods: discounted cash flow and EBITDA multiple on our website.